tauzn-clock/self-balance-robot/README.md

 - Ribbon Cables
 - Custom PCB Board

-## Installation
+### Installation
+> [!WARNING]
-<span style="color:red">WARNING: Turn off 9V power when connected to Node MCU</span>
+> Turn off 9V power when connected to Node MCU
 1) Download Visual Studio Code
 2) Install the [Platform IO Extension](https://platformio.org/)
 3) Build `/src/main.cpp` and flash to Node MCU

-## Tips on Tuning
+### Tips on Tuning
-- Note the parameters found under `/include/control/balance.cpp` are specific to my robot.
+- Tuning Parameters found under `/include/control/balance.cpp` are specific to my robot.
 These may defer if different components are used.
+- Typically, the IMU comes with a slight offset that that is specific to each component.

-## Future Improvements:
+### Future Improvements:
-- Through holes in PCB board is too small for mounting with M3 threads, requires some filing
+- Mounting holes in PCB board are too small for M3 threads, requires some filing
-- Need to place wheel motor mounting points closer to the edge
+- Shift wheel motor mounting points closer to the edge
-- Wheel does not turn at magnitudes lower than 0.5 (Due to friction within the motor?)
+- Over extended periods, wheels does not rotate at magnitudes lower than 0.5 (Due to friction within the motor?)
-- Include direction control based on Node MCU's Wifi Module?
+- Include directional control based on Node MCU's Wifi Module?